Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 Your eyes were made to rest on Jesus.

 When Peter walked on water, he only began to sink when he took his eyes off Jesus and looked at the waves.
 The waves for you might be your singleness, your biological clock, failed dates, or even a broken engagement.
-But those… Share on XShift Your Focus, Sis
+Don’t focus on… Share on X

 Instead of staring at the valleys, the timelines, or the ache, choose to lift your eyes: